-I got an email from Jonathan looking to start planning a spring camping trip.
-We are thinking about the West Branch of the Penobscot in May.
+Back in February I got an email from Jonathan looking to start planning a spring camping trip.
+We decided on a Maine classic - the West Branch of the Penobscot in May.
+Unfortunately Jonathan has now dropped out due to family obligations, but the trip is still on.

 The classic trip is to put in below Roll Dam and paddle about 7-miles to Lobster Lake.
-Spend a night on Lobster Lake.
-From Lobster Lake, paddle 15-miles to Chesuncook Lake.
-Check out Chesuncook Village and then paddle 19-miles down the lake enjoying the great views of Mount Katahdin.
+After a night or two on Lobster Lake, paddle 15-miles to Lake Chesuncook and then 19-miles down the lake enjoying the great views of Mount Katahdin.

-We are not planning anything that ambitious - 5 days, 4 nights, very leisurely pace.
+We are not planning anything that ambitious - 5 days, 4 nights with a leisurely pace.
 For the shuttle, we will use North Woods Outfitters (NWO) in Greenville.
+They will drop us at Lobster Stream, and pick us up at Umbazooksus West.
 Here is the plan:

-- Tuesday, May 19th - assemble in Wiscasset for dinner.
+- Tuesday, May 19th - assemble somewhere close to Greenville.

 No comments: